Prevention & maintenance

 How to Choose a Restoration Company (Red Flags to Avoid)

-• A free inspection and written estimate before work begins
+• A free inspection and clear, written estimate before work begins — so you understand the scope and cost.

 Red flags to avoid

-• No verifiable certification or vague credential claims
+• No verifiable certification — or vague claims they won't substantiate.

-• High-pressure tactics or scare tactics beyond the real urgency
+• High-pressure tactics — pushing you to sign immediately, "today only" urgency, or scare tactics beyond the genuine urgency of the damage.

-• No written estimate or refusal to document the damage
+• No written estimate, or refusing to document the damage.

-• No local footprint or poor follow-up after the first call
+• No physical/local footprint or unreachable after the first contact.

 Smart questions to ask